williamw520/jsoda/README.md

-# Introduction
+# Introduction <a id="Introduction"/>

-Jsoda is a Java library providing a simple object layer over AWS API to simplify the storing of Java objects in the Amazon's SimpleDB and DynamoDB databases.
+Jsoda provides a simple Java object library over the AWS API to simplify the storing of Java objects in Amazon's SimpleDB and DynamoDB.
 Java classes are used as table model to create the database tables.
-Ordinary object instances (POJO) are stored as records in the tables.
-Java primitive data types are automatically encoded in the database type to ensure correct querying and sorting.
+Ordinary objects (POJO) are stored as records in the tables.
+Primitive data types are automatically encoded in the database type to ensure correct querying and sorting.
 DSL-style query methods make querying simple and easy.

-## A Hello World Sample
+## A Hello World Sample <a id="HelloWorld"/>

 Here's a quick example to illustrate the usage of Jsoda.